2023 Most Popular Psychology Bachelor's Degree Schools in Arkansas

 Full Psychology at Arkansas State University - Main Campus Report

 A rank of #5 on this year’s list means Arkansas Tech University is a great place for psychology students working on their bachelor’s degree.
-Located in the remote town of Russellville, ATU is a public college with a medium-sized student population.
+Located in the remote town of Russellville, ATU is a public school with a moderately-sized student population.

 About 91% of the students majoring in psychology at the school are women while 9% are male.

-Harding University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the town of Searcy, Harding is a private not-for-profit school with a small student population.
+Harding University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+Located in the distant town of Searcy, Harding is a private not-for-profit college with a small student population.

 About 68% of the students majoring in psychology at the school are women while 32% are male.